JamesCalhoon/hello-world/README.md

 #15: Woo!
 Half-way there!

 #16: Also, is there some kind of spell-check on GitHub?
 I realized that might be an issue while typing "inherently" in #13.

+#17: Man, listening to this OST really makes me want to play Pokemon Snap again.